dshean/nasadem/README.md

 - `srtm_post.sh` - post-process mosaics with error filter, vertical datum shift, reprojection, shaded relief map generation
 - `srtm_errmask.py` - apply max error threshold filter to hgt tiles

+Note: these were written for one-time processing of regional mosaics for existing projects.
+They call several other scripts (listed in Requirements section), with limited error checks.
+I've tried to clean up and generalize, but don't currently have time for further refinement or usage improvement.
+Please treat them as a reference, and feel free to fork and modify hardcoded values for your own needs.

 # High-mountain Asia mosaics

 Mosaic parameters: